PDConSec/vsc-print/README.md

 > Could I have some feedback please?
 I find it hard to believe this software is perfect.
-And if it _is_ perfect please say so in a review so I can feel smug about it.
+In the unlikely event that it _is_ perfect please say so in a review so I can feel good about it.

 # Visual Studio Code Printing

 Code listings are iconic in a sense older than graphical user interfaces.
-Say no to millennial nonsense and print your code on paper with line numbers.
-Yes, I know it should be faded dot-matrix on blue-lined 15" fanfold paper, but what can you do.
+I can't give you dot-matrix on blue-lined 15" fanfold paper, but I _can_ give you line numbers, and something _really_ old school that I always wanted but never saw anywhere in a code listing: double spacing to allow annotation with a pencil.

 ![Toolbar snap with print icon](https://user-images.githubusercontent.com/5498936/53408273-d853d480-3a09-11e9-8936-d37189dce8c5.PNG)